 Priority inversion occurs when the interaction among three or more kernel threads blocks the highest-priority kernel thread from executing.
-For example, a high-priority kernel thread waits for a resource locked by a low-priority kernel thread, and the low-priority kernel thread waits while a middle-priority kernel thread executes.
+For example, a high-priority kernel thread waits for a resource that a low-priority kernel thread has locked, and the low-priority kernel thread waits while a middle-priority kernel thread executes.
 The high-priority kernel thread is made to wait while a kernel thread of lower priority (the middle-priority kernel thread) executes.

-To avoid priority inversion, associate a priority with each resource that is at least as high as the highest-priority kernel thread that will use it, and force any kernel thread using that object to first raise its priority to that associated with the object.
+To avoid priority inversion, associate a priority with each resource that is at least as high as the highest-priority kernel thread that will use it, and force any kernel thread that uses that object to first raise its priority to that of the object.